-Lenn loved outdoor adventures and was thrilled whenever his dad, as the ward scoutmaster, would take him along on backpacking trips with all the older boys in the troop.
+Lenn loved outdoor adventures and was thrilled whenever his dad would take him along on backpacking trips with all the older boys in their ward's scout troop.
 They became his band of big brothers, and Lenn became their nonstop source of comedic relief.
 Another passion Lenn developed as a kid was deep sea fishing.
 He’d wake up long before the break of dawn, somehow having convinced his mom to drive him down to the harbor docks so he could catch the first charter boat out for a day on the ocean, surrounded by seasoned fishermen with whom he’d become fast friends.

 He appreciated many different musical genres, but was particularly drawn to the raw expressivity of the late 70’s emerging punk sound.
 Lenn dove head first into the local punk scene and knew he needed to look the part.
 But his parents were less than pleased when he suddenly decided to ditch his clean-cut looks for a full shaved-head mohawk.
 In a futile attempt to prevent a repeat offense, Lou Jean had Lenn sign a “hair oath,” while Larry simply referred to him as “Satan” for the next several months.
 Or maybe years.

 Lenn was a natural athlete who—despite being vertically disadvantaged throughout his teen years—had the competitive drive and talent to do well in almost any sport he tried, from basketball, football, and baseball, to golf, skiing, and even broom hockey.
 When he wasn’t busy alternately torturing and amusing his teachers at Valhalla High, Lenn wrestled for the school team.
 The camaraderie and friendships that grew from each of those athletic pursuits meant the world to him.